-Established for the 2015-2016 school year the Elizabeth Ann Seton Homeschool Co-op is now preparing for its fourth year of operation.
+Established for the 2015-2016 school year the Elizabeth Ann Seton Homeschool Co-op is now in its fifth year of operation.
 We are an intentionally Catholic, parent taught co-op serving a multitude of ages and skill levels in Agawam, Massachusetts.
 We welcome other homeschoolers to participate in our classes and activities regardless of church affiliation or faith.

 Intentionally Catholic means:

 - All classes and subjects are taught from a Catholic perspective and worldview

 - We begin the “school day” with Mass and prayer, and end it with the Angelus and Noon Prayer